CampbellJGilpin/MovieLogger/README.md

 ## Overview of Application

 MovieLogger is a simple, user-friendly app to help movie buffs keep track of everything they've watched or want to watch.
-Users can log films, rate them, write reviews, and manage their personal watchlist.
+Users can log films, rate them, write reviews, add a movie to their list of favourites, and manage their personal watchlist.

 ## Problem Definition